IcedFrisby/IcedFrisby/README.md

 This fork is still a major work-in-progress and should be considered unstable.

 ## What makes this fork different?
-* Uses Mocha as the driver instad of Jasmine
+* Uses Mocha as the driver instead of Jasmine
 * Uses Chai for assertions
 * Uses [Joi](https://github.com/hapijs/joi) for flexible and simple schema/type JSON validation
 * Uses [lodash](https://github.com/lodash/lodash) instead of underscore
-* Returns a 599 (network teimout error) response if a request times out or is unavailable instead of a 500
+* Returns a 599 (network timeout error) response if a request times out or is unavailable instead of a 500

 ## Installation